Vatican City entry requirements for Slovenia passport holders

 |---|---|---|

-| Valid passport Must be valid for duration of stay | Your Slovenian passport needs to be valid for the entire time you plan to stay in Vatican City.
-No minimum validity beyond your departure date is required by Vatican authorities, but airlines may enforce a 3-month validity rule for Schengen-area travel. | Required |
+| Valid passport Must be valid for duration of stay | Your passport needs to be valid for the entire time you plan to be in Vatican City.
+No minimum validity period beyond your stay is required.
+Airlines may still ask for 6 months validity — check with your carrier before departure. | Required |

-| Return or onward ticket Proof of onward travel | Immigration officers at Vatican City's entry points may ask for proof of onward travel.
-Have a printed or digital copy of your return flight or onward ticket ready. | Recommended |
+| Return or onward ticket Proof of onward travel | Immigration officers at Vatican City's entry points (which are Italian border posts) may ask for proof of onward travel.
+Have a printed or digital copy of your return flight or onward ticket ready.
+This is a standard check for all visitors entering via Italy. | Recommended |

-| Proof of accommodation Hotel booking or invitation letter | Carry a printed or digital copy of your hotel reservation or a letter of invitation from your host in Vatican City.
-Officers rarely ask for it, but having it ready avoids delays. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter of invitation from a host.
+Vatican City is tiny and most visitors stay in Rome — your accommodation in Italy counts.
+Immigration rarely asks, but having it avoids delays. | Recommended |

 What happens at the border